-- 20% Timely submission of draft reports for critiquing. - 20% Participation in class discussions. - 60% Response to critique and the quality of the final submission of the reports.
+20% - In-class work 20% - Participation in class discussions.
+60% - Response to critique and the quality of the final submission of the reports.
 Quality of reports will involve assessment of report layout, scientific logic and language clarity.

 There will be no final examination.